 7. Implement and observe Service Level Agreement (SLA) standards for Registration Data Access Protocol (RDAP), otherwise known as the successor to the WHOIS protocol.
 (Temp.
 Spec.
 Section 5.2)

 OpenSRS’ approach: These Service Level Agreement standards are not yet finalized, but OpenSRS has played an active role in the RDAP pilot project.
-We’re in a position to easily implement any minor changes to our current system that the final agreement may call for, and to help shape the SLA to ensure it’s something that all registrars can meet in order to provide a reliable and fast RDAP service to users.
+We’re in a position to easily implement any minor changes to our current system that the final agreement may call for, and help shape the SLA to ensure it’s something that all registrars can meet in order to provide a reliable and fast RDAP service to users.

 How and when are registrars expected to comply with the Temporary Specification?

 ICANN has stated that it is “enforcing the requirements of the Temporary Specification as of 25 May 2018, as it does any other ICANN agreement or policy requirement.”
-However, aware that the requirements of the Temporary Specification came late, ICANN has provided registrars some leeway.
+However, aware that the requirements of the Temporary Specification came late, ICANN has provided registrars with some leeway.
 While ICANN has already sent notices of non-compliance to many registrars, they appear to be withholding further action so long as the registrar demonstrates that they are working toward compliance.
 So we can expect that the various GDPR compliance processes in place now — which vary from registrar to registrar — may look quite different down the road.
 Virtually every registrar, including Tucows, is changing its implementation in important ways to comply with the Temporary Specification.

 What changes is OpenSRS implementing?

 We have already implemented the majority of the mandatory requirements.
 As mentioned above, you can expect two new features in the coming months: Whois Contactability, which provides a means to contact the registrant through public Whois lookup results, and Whois Publicity, which allows registrants to opt into the public display of their contact data.